Krystal-K/OccuSense/README.md

     + It will display the sensors associated with that room and will allow you to turn a sensor on/off, delete a sensor or start recording raw data from the sensor for a specified amount of time.
     + You can also see all the past historical data collected by the sensors for that room.
 Using the date dropdown, you can choose any day and view the average occupancy of the room per hour.

+To Update the website on firebase:
++ Install NodeJs
++ Navigate to the directory containing all the website files using the "cd" command
++ Use the command "firebase init"
++ Unselect all the options except "Hosting"
++ Proceed with starting firebase
++ When prompted to create a new index.html, enter "N"
++ Use the command "firebase deploy" to deploy/update the website on firebase

 The Firebase server is structured as follows: